 "It's a long process," Daily said.
 "We printed out the catalog and started looking at donors who looked like me or my family."

-When Daily-Anderson was still a child, she heard about the "Donor Sibling Registry," a website that keeps track of and connects children who share the same sperm donor.
+When Daily-Anderson was still a child, his mother heard about the "Donor Sibling Registry," a website that keeps track of and connects children who share the same sperm donor.
 Through the DSR, Daily was able to find a handful of her son's half siblings.
 The families formed a bond over their unique situation and on occasion, even vacationed together.

 "We started out with five to seven families at the beginning and then it seemed to grow exponentially," she said.